Shaken, not stirred

-"Shaken, not stirred" is how Ian Fleming's fictional British Secret Service agent James Bond prefers his martini cocktail.
+"Shaken, not stirred" is a James Bond catchphrase.
+It describes how Ian Fleming's fictional British Secret Service agent James Bond prefers his martini cocktail.

 The catchphrase first appears in the novel Diamonds Are Forever (1956), though Bond himself does not actually say it until Dr. No (1958), where his exact words are "shaken and not stirred."
-In the film adaptations of Fleming's novels, the phrase is first uttered by the villain, Dr. Julius No (Joseph Wiseman), when he offers the drink in Dr. No (1962), and it is not uttered by Bond himself (played by Sean Connery) until Goldfinger (1964).
+In the film adaptations of Fleming's novels, the phrase is first uttered by the villain, Dr. Julius No (Joseph Wiseman), when he offers the drink in Dr. No (1962).
+It is not uttered by Bond himself (played by Sean Connery) until Goldfinger (1964).
 It is used in numerous Bond films thereafter with the notable exceptions of You Only Live Twice (1967), in which the drink is wrongly offered as "stirred, not shaken", to Bond's response "Perfect", and Casino Royale (2006) in which Bond (Daniel Craig), after losing millions of dollars in a game of poker, is asked if he wants his martini shaken or stirred and snaps, "Do I look like I give a damn?"

 Variations in the Bond novels and films

 Novels

 The earliest form of the "shaken, not stirred" motif appears in the first Bond novel, Casino Royale (1953), where it only specifies "shake it".
-After meeting his CIA contact Felix Leiter for the first time, James Bond orders a drink from a barman while at the casino.
+After meeting his CIA contact Felix Leiter for the first time, James Bond orders a drink from a bartender while at the casino.

 'A dry martini,' he said.
 'One.
 In a deep champagne goblet.'